sy-go/random_weather_quote-generator/README.md

 ```
 - program is to be executed in node js
 - program returnes few weather quotes
-- additionally ASII tank is added for fun
+- additionally ASCII tank is added for fun

 ```
 this is my training project aimed to practice Git workflow,